Waterfall

 Seljalandsfoss waterfall

-Seljalandsfoss - Magic One
+Seljalandsfoss - Magic one

 Get up close and personal with a waterfall and visit Seljalandsfoss in Southern Iceland.
 The 65-metre-high waterfall plunges from a cliff into a small pond.
 Take the chance to trek behind the waterfall.
 The view from the grotto through the cascading water is particularly magical at sunset.